SalK91/convex_optimization/docs/convex/11_intro.md

 ## Acknowledgments
 The content and structure of this web book are strongly informed by the Stanford University course EE364A: Convex Optimization I, taught by Stephen Boyd.
-In particular, the presentation draws inspiration from the 2023 lecture notes and course materials, which are widely regarded as a foundational reference in modern convex optimization.